12 Anime By Studio Sunrise

 What sets “Planetes” apart is its exploration of mature themes such as loneliness, isolation, anxiety, and self-discovery, offering a depth rarely seen in anime.

-Both the series and the manga garnered critical acclaim, solidifying their status as one of the most fabulous sci-fi anime creations ever crafted.
+Both the series and the manga garnered critical acclaim, solidifying their status as among the most fabulous sci-fi anime ever crafted.

 11. Mobile Suit Gundam: Iron-Blooded Orphan

-“Mobile Suit Gundam: Iron-Blooded Orphans,” the 14th installment of the renowned mecha franchise, follows a group of child soldiers on their quest for freedom and purpose.
-They protect Kudelia Bernstein, a young revolutionary fighting against the oppressive military organization Gjallarhorn.
+“Mobile Suit Gundam: Iron-Blooded Orphans,” the 14th instalment of the renowned mecha franchise, follows a group of child soldiers on their quest for freedom and purpose.
+They protect Kudelia Bernstein, a young revolutionary fighting against the oppressive military organisation Gjallarhorn.

 In a departure from the franchise’s usual focus on action and mecha combat, this series from Studio Sunrise tackles mature themes such as war, slavery, child soldiers, poverty, politics, corruption, and colonialism.
 It offers a gritty and realistic portrayal of these issues, adding depth and complexity to the narrative.